amalacki/calculator-app/README.md

-#Calculator App
+# Calculator App

 This is a simple calculator app built with React that can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

-##Requirements
+## Requirements

 Node.js
 npm

-Getting Started
+## Getting Started

-##Clone the repository:
+### Clone the repository:
 bash
 Copy code
 git clone https://github.com/[your-username]/calculator-app.git

-##Install the dependencies:
+### Install the dependencies:
-Copy code
+Copy code.
-npm install
+npm install.

-##Start the development server:
+### Start the development server:
 sql
 Copy code
 npm start
-The app will be running at http://localhost:3000/.
+The app will be running at http://localhost:3000/

-##Features
+### Features
 Basic arithmetic operations: addition, subtraction, multiplication, and division Clean and user-friendly interface
 Tech Stack

-React
+React,
-JavaScript
+JavaScript,
-CSS
+CSS,
 HTML

-Contributing
+### Contributing
 If you want to contribute to this project, please follow these steps:

-Fork the repository
+Fork the repository,
-Create a new branch with a descriptive name
+Create a new branch with a descriptive name,
-Make your changes
+Make your changes,
-Submit a pull request
+Submit a pull request.